-A synchronous rectification disable comparator is used to detect the converter's CSIN- pin voltage, which represents local converter output voltage.
-If the voltage is below 75% of VDAC and negative current is detected, GATEL is driven low, which disables synchronous rectification and eliminates negative current during power-up.
+A synchronous rectification disable comparator is used to detect converter CSIN- pin voltage, which represents local converter output voltage.
+If the voltage is below 75% of VOUT1 and negative current is detected during startup, GATEL drives low, which disables synchronous rectification and eliminates negative current during powerup.
+Once VOUT1 reaches approximately 75 % of its nominal value, synchronous rectification is regain and can not be disable again until the startup.

-The gate drivers are pulled low if the supply voltage falls below the normal operating range.
+The gate drivers pull low if the supply voltages are below the normal operating range.
 An $80k\Omega$ resistor is connected across the GATEH/GATEL and PGND pins to prevent the GATEH/GATEL voltage from rising due to leakage or other causes under these conditions.